 We have previously described the presence of high peak density (HPD) artefacts in FT-MS spectra [18].
 Ideally, the peak characterization procedure should reduce and mitigate their presence and effect in the resultant reported peaks.
 Their presence should be minimized by removing noise peaks, and removing peak regions that have multiple reported peaks from the same scan.
 However, we expect they may also present as characterized peaks that have larger than expected frequency level standard deviations (FSD) when calculated across scans.
 These peaks can be detected by simply examining the distribution of FSDs and marking outlier peaks.
 To verify the mitigation of HPD regions, we converted centroided m/z’s from XCalibur to frequency values using the previously calculated model for that sample, and measured peak density to detect HPD regions, and compare them with the scan-centric peaks and FSD outliers.
 XCalibur peak density was measured using a sliding window ten points wide and a stride of one point.

 Figure 9 shows a single HPD site detected in the 2ecf sample, with the peaks from Xcalibur, as well as various scan-centric processing and the peaks from centroiding using MSnbase.
-From this figure, we can see that the point density based noise filtering removes a large number of the peaks in the HPD site, while the FSD outliers removes further peaks that may be suspect.
+From this figure, we can see that the point-density-based noise filtering removes a large number of the peaks in the HPD site, while the FSD outliers removes further peaks that may be suspect.
 After removing the high FSD peaks, the number of peaks left in the HPD site are the same or less than those from MSnbase, and at least in this example, look more likely to be real peaks compared to those from MSnbase.
 Therefore, scan-centric characterization allows us to keep what are likely real peaks in HPD sites, without consideration of peak intensity, and mark peaks that may be artifactual from HPD regions.